-As of June 30, 2016, no operations other than the sale and issuance of 1,667 shares of common stock on October 8, 2015, at an aggregate purchase price of \$25,000 (\$14.9970 per share) to R. David Spreng, the Company's Chief Executive Officer, have occurred.
+As of September 30, 2016, no operations other than the sale and issuance of 1,667 shares of common stock on October 8, 2015, at an aggregate purchase price of \$25,000 (\$14.9970 per share) to R. David Spreng, the Company's Chief Executive Officer, have occurred.
 The sale of shares of common stock was approved by the unanimous consent of the Company's sole director at the time.

 The Company intends to be managed by GSV Growth Credit LLC (the "Adviser").
-No management fees will be paid to the Adviser until commencement of investment activities.
-The Adviser has also agreed to waive all management fees from the date of commencement of investment activities through December 31, 2016.
+No management fees will be paid to the Adviser until the 91st day after the commencement of investment activities.